ibm-cloud-docs/containers/cluster-scaling-enable.md

 `maxNodeGroupBinpackingDuration`
-:   Maximum time in seconds spent in bin packing simulation for each worker-pool. | `10s` |
+:   Maximum time in seconds spent in bin packing simulation for each worker-pool.
+The default value is `10s`.

+`maxNodesPerScaleUp`
-| `maxNodesPerScaleUp`.
-Maximum number of nodes that can be added in a single scale up.
+:   Maximum number of nodes that can be added in a single scale up.
 This is intended strictly for optimizing autoscaler algorithm latency and should not be used as a rate limit for scale-up.
 The default value is `1000`.

 `maxRetryGap`